-In this guide we’ll be looking at the best gimbal stabilizers for video for use with DSLRs and mirrorless cameras.
+In this guide we’ll be looking at the best gimbal stabilizers for DSLRs and mirrorless cameras.
 However, we should note that we haven’t included gimbals for smartphones in this article.

 But before we dive into our favourite gimbals, lets take a quick look at what a gimbal is and how it works.

 A gimbal is a device typically consisting of rings or brackets that pivot in one direction in order to keep a device steady.
 For videographers, in particular, a gimbal stabilizer is a really useful means for shooting handheld and producing steady footage.

 In essence, a gimbal is a support on which you mount your camera to the inner-most bracket.
 The surrounding brackets then rotate around your camera, allowing that inner bracket to keep level and rotate on a single axis.